predsci/PROF/mkdocs/docs/advanced.md

 > forecast_mix_list$arrange_plot
 ```

 Steps 1-7 outline the standard procedure for performing mechanistic and statistical fits and forecasts for a single pathogen.
-If you anticipate creating a mixed forecast, please ensure that the fitting and forecasting time windows have the same start and end dates for both the statistical and mechanistic models.
+If you anticipate creating an ensemble forecast, please ensure that the fitting and forecasting time windows have the same start and end dates for both the statistical and mechanistic models.

 ## 4. Editing the Parameter File